SMMH Revised Master Plan

 CEDED LANDS are the lands that were Crown Lands or Government Lands during the Kingdom of Hawai‘i, that were illegally taken from the native Hawaiian monarchy at the time of the 1893 overthrow, and that were subsequently ceded to the United States as public lands in 1898 without any compensation to Native Hawaiians.
 Upon statehood in 1959, the federal government returned to the State of Hawai‘i all ceded lands not set aside for its own use.
 The Office of Hawaiian Affairs (OHA) is authorized to collect, administer, and expend 20% of all funds derived from the lands for the betterment of the conditions of Native Hawaiians.

-• DLNR - TMK (4) 4-6-014:026 – Kaiakea Fire Station.
-Property to the east of the SMMH Campus.
-EO to the County.
-In order to develop the proposed housing on the flat area makai of Hale Hauʻoli and the connector road between the SMMH campus and Kūhiō Highway, the roughly 8.65-acre northern portion of the parcel is proposed to be incorporated into the Mahelona TOD MP.
+• Kaiākea Fire Station Parcel (TMK (4) 4-6-014:026 (por.)): TMK 4-6-014:026 is a 13.9-acre parcel upon which the Kaiākea Fire Station sits and is makai and downslope of the SMMH parcel.
+The northern portion of the parcel is undeveloped and overgrown.
+DLNR owns the parcel but under Governor’s EO 4216 dated January 31, 2008, the County was granted control of it specifically for the fire station.
+To develop the proposed housing on the flat area makai of Hale Hauʻoli and the connector road between the SMMH campus and Kūhiō Highway, the roughly 8.65-acre northern portion of the parcel is proposed to be incorporated into the Mahelona TOD MP.

 Picture